A decade ago, you needed to spend four years in a University classroom and spend anywhere from $40,000 – $100,000 to learn most high-paying jobs.

 There are a number of online specializations for becoming a Blockchain Developer including The Linux Foundation’s Blockchain for Business – An Introduction to Hyperledger Technologies, the University of Buffalo’s Blockchain Specialization.
 For a more basic introduction to blockchain, there is the University of California Berkeley’s Bitcoin, Ethereum and Cryptocurrencies.

-If you’re looking for a new direction in your career, some of these jobs can help you ride the wave of technological innovation that will shape the world in the 2020s.
+If you’re looking for a new direction in your career, some of these jobs can help you ride the wave of technological innovation and artificial intelligence that will shape the world in the 2020s.